'Every second is a heart-wrenching moment': South Korean team hunts down spy-cam and 'revenge porn' videos | The Japan Times

 One spy-cam video first posted in May spread to more than 2,700 sites in six months, a KCSC document shows.

-The first day after the initial upload is the “golden time” to intervene, said the secretary-general of the KCSC, Min Kyeong-joong, after which re-postings are likely to “spiral out of control.”
+The first day after the initial upload is the “golden time” to intervene, said Min Kyeong-joong, secretary-general of the KCSC, after which re-postings are likely to “spiral out of control.”

 “Our mission is to contain the spread in the first 24 hours,” he said.
 “For the victims, every second is a heart-wrenching moment.”